 The absolute last thing you want in a fabrication project is for a steel structure to fatigue and fail.
 Quality steel could be the secret to successfully avoiding this.
-The key is to make sure the materials you are using for your structural steel fabrication project possess the quality you want to deliver.
-After all, the quality of the end product is only as good as the quality of the material being used and the fabricator you work with.
+However, quality steel is much more than meets the eye.

 Inspection forms an integral part of quality control.
 Its purpose is to check that the requirements of the specification are being complied with and to provide a report with proper records to the client.
-Inspection of the processes, procedures and materials required for the manufacturing of steel structures is vital.
+Checking the processes, procedures and materials required for the manufacturing of steel structures is vital.
+A simple error in one operation may not be easily detected after the next operation has been completed.

-Structural steel inspections include material traceability, cutting, drilling, beveling, welding operations, fit-up, high-strength fastener installation, and dimensional accuracy throughout steel fabrication.
+Structural steel inspections begin before your steel is touched in the fabrication process.
+The material traceability is thorughly checked before work begins.
+An inspection is also performed on each cut, in additona to work performed during fabrication like drilling, beveling, and welding.
 This will help ensure that these components are durable, safe, and will perform according to their designed specifications.

-Good quality steel can be traced back to its origin through Material Test Reports (MTRs.)
+Material Test Reports, or MTRs, are used to trace good quality steel back to its origin.
 Steel mills test the materials as the steel is manufactured to supply these MTRs.
 It is extremely important that these tests are accurate.
-The complex chemical and physical reactions that take place in the both the molten and solid state can produce defects in the material.

 Seams and Laps